psychemedia/storytelling-notes/wife-selling.md

 For further particulars, pray apply within.

-At masquerades it was allowable, we pre- sume, to say and do things not permitted to gentlewomen elsewhere.
+At masquerades it was allowable, we presume, to say and do things not permitted to gentlewomen elsewhere.

 some portions of the working-class, that such sales were legal, especially if any formalities were observed.
 Three men and three women went to the Bell Inn at Birmingham, and made the following entry in a toll-book which was kept there :